Ijee/Amazeing/assets/articles/growing-tree.md

 >    * Remove the current vertex from the list of vertices to be processed.
 > 8. Repeat step 3 until the list of vertices to be processed is empty.

-A selection strategy in this context can mean newest first (Resursive Backtracker), random vertex (Prims), oldest, etc.
+A selection strategy in this context can mean newest first (Recursive Backtracker), random vertex (Prims), oldest, etc.